 - Symbols and reduced language HSP432 (PDF 170KB)

 - Year 3 boy HSP432 (PDF 159KB).

-- investigating what triggers the behaviour, when and where the behaviour is most likely and least likely to occur
+- investigating what triggers the behaviour.
+When and where the behaviour is most likely and least likely to occur?

 - looking at what happens after the behaviour.

-By using this information we can identify the purpose of the behaviour and teach appropriate alternative behaviours and new skills.
+Then we can identify the purpose of the behaviour and teach appropriate alternative behaviours and new skills.

 Senior advisors are able to visit your site to deliver professional development and provide ongoing support.

 Refer to the Health Support Training webpage for further information and contact details.

 - HSP431 Sensory overview support plan (PDF 389KB)

 - Ready to learn kit (PDF 6936KB)